thomcchester/api-docs/source/includes/js/_getting_started.md

 _dcq.push(["methodName", { key: "value", ... }]);
 ```

 All requests follow the same conventions.
 If you've ever worked with the Google Analytics API, the sematics should look familiar.
-This is the basis structure of an API request:
+This is the basis structure of an API request.

 API requests are executed asynchronously, so you may safely place then anywhere on the page (even above the Drip snippet).